jessvanos/ab-net-zero-grid-model/README.md

 -   *AnnualEmStackCol* : Plot annual emissions by resource group as as stacked chart.

 -   *AnnualEmLine* : Plot annual emissions by resource group as as line chart.

+### <ins>Group_PlotSave

+Save groups of plots to folders.

+#### Functions:

+-   *GGSave_Loc* : Saves all plots to a new folder named after case using ggplot.

+-   *GGSave_Loc_Ex* : Saves all plots to a new folder called "Additional Analysis" inside image folder named after case using ggplot.

+-   *Value_saveall* : Save all value plots including NPV, annual value, annual value per MWh generated.

+-   *Slack_saveall* : Save plots to compare available units and built units in capacity expansion.

 ### <ins>Intertie_Functions<ins>